Dragon Ball: Revenge of King Piccolo

 Dragon Ball: Revenge of King Piccolo, released in Japan as Dragon Ball: World's Greatest Adventure (ドラゴンボール天下一大冒険, Doragon Bōru Tenkaichi Daibōken), is a video game based on the Dragon Ball franchise.
 It was developed by Media.Vision and published by Namco Bandai under the Bandai label.
 It was released in Japan on July 23, 2009, and in other territories in October of that same year.

-The game is an arcade style beat'em up and platformer that allows players to take on the role of series protagonist Goku as he fights to stop both the Red Ribbon Army organization and later Demon King Piccolo from collecting the Dragon Balls to complete their plans for world domination.
+The game is an arcade style beat'em up and platformer that allows players to take on the role of series protagonist Goku as he fights to stop both the Red Ribbon Army organization and later King Piccolo from collecting the Dragon Balls to complete their plans for world domination.

 Gameplay

 The game has two styles of gameplay to work with.
 The Adventure Mode retells the events within both the Red Ribbon Army and early Demon King Piccolo story arcs.
 In this mode game functions as arcade style beat'em up and platformer, where players in the role of protagonist Goku, run from point A to point B fighting various enemies and bosses and hopping gaps and ledges.
 Players can use simple and melee type of attacks or use the Kamehameha battle.
 Each enemy the player takes out will earn them health, powerups, or zeni which can be used in the shop.
 The game uses a lock-on system which allows players to deliver powerful connecting attacks or to grab a device to cross hard to pass places.
 The World Tournament lets players battle as one of the available fighter in the Adventure Mode in a World Martial Arts Tournament style VS fighter.
 Other modes include the shop, where players can buy upgrades, in game music, movies and collectables, and the gallery where player can view their earned collectables, music, and movies.